oam-dev/rudr/docs/concepts/traits.md

 ## Supported traits

-Currently Scylla supports three traits (with more rolling out in the future, including support for defining custom traits).
-In order provide maximum flexibility to [Infrastructure operators](https://github.com/microsoft/hydra-spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities), however, Scylla does not install default implementations for some of these these traits.
-Specifically, the *Autoscaler* and *Ingress* traits require you to select and install a Kubernetes controller before you can use them in your Scylla application, since they map to primitive Kubernetes features that can be fulfilled by different controllers.
+Currently Rudr supports three traits (with more rolling out in the future, including support for defining custom traits).
+In order provide maximum flexibility to [Infrastructure operators](https://github.com/microsoft/hydra-spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities), however, Rudr does not install default implementations for some of these these traits.
+Specifically, the *Autoscaler* and *Ingress* traits require you to select and install a Kubernetes controller before you can use them in your Rudr application, since they map to primitive Kubernetes features that can be fulfilled by different controllers.
 You can search for implementations for your traits at [Helm Hub](https://hub.helm.sh/).

-Here's how to get info on the traits supported on your Scylla installation.
+Here's how to get info on the traits supported on your Rudr installation.

 **List supported traits**: